Last Updated on 3rd October 2020 by Sarah and Justin

 When picking up a Green Card make sure you are also offered an accessibility guide.
 This is a fold out map that shows how accessible each ride is.
 It also shows the routes of parades and where allocated viewing areas are for those with disabilities.

-Note, you can read more about Disneyland Paris’ services for people with disabilities and special needs here.
+You can read more about Disneyland Paris’ services for people with disabilities here.

 Like I’ve already said, just because you have poor mobility or cannot leave your wheelchair, don’t assume this means you’ll miss out on the fun or can’t get involved.